 Passers-by are warned not to knock on the door and rather admire the exhibition from a safe distance.
 Do, however, make sure to get close enough that you can read the labels describing the items, each handwritten by Anna herself.

-8. Take a picture of the Upside Down House
+8. Visit the Upside Down House

-Price: Free to photograph; £5.00 to enter
+Price: Free to photograph; £7.45 to enter

 Ever dreamt of walking on the ceiling?
-Museums and strolls along the seafront are enjoyable, but, if you want to make your trip truly memorable, you can’t leave Brighton without visiting the Upside Down House.
+Museums and strolls along the seafront are enjoyable, but if you want to make your trip truly memorable, you can’t leave Brighton without visiting the Upside Down House.

 9. Experience life as an inmate at Alcotraz Brighton